 #HASHTAGS

-National Hospitality Workers Appreciation Day is celebrated annually on February 23rd.
+National Letter To An Elder Day is celebrated annually on February 26th.

 #HASHTAGS

-National Homegating Day is celebrated annually on Super Bowl Sunday.
+National Football Hangover Day is celebrated annually on the day after Super Bowl Sunday.

 National Develop Alternative Vices Day is a day dedicated to celebrating and promoting the idea of finding healthier and more constructive alternatives to vices or bad habits.
 The goal is to encourage personal growth, self-improvement, and the pursuit of positive hobbies.